terezakinnert/ga-2-shreddit/README.md

 ## Contact

-Feel free to see my [Portfolio](http://terezakinnert.com/) with more projects, or [LinkedIn profile](https://www.linkedin.com/in/terezakinnert/).
+Feel free to check out my [Portfolio](http://terezakinnert.com/) with more projects, or [LinkedIn profile](https://www.linkedin.com/in/terezakinnert/).